 Some of the common things a hacker may do once your account is breached include:

-Hackers use a wide range of approaches and develop new techniques regularly to bypass Instagram’s default security measures.
-The number of social media scam victims in the US skyrocketed from 46,000 to 95,000 in 2021, and that number shows no signs of slowing down in the near future.
+Hackers use a wide range of approaches and develop new techniques regularly to hack Instagram accounts and bypass Instagram’s default security measures.
+The number of social media scam victims in the US skyrocketed from 46,000 to 95,000 in 2021, and that number shows no signs of slowing down in the future.

 Learning about the different techniques that hackers use and implementing security best practices as a counter are the first steps to keeping your Instagram account safe.
 Unfortunately, however, there is no way to guarantee your account against hacks - even users with multi factor authentication set up are falling victim.
 That's why we launched Notch - to finally give creators peace of mind.